 Drugs, Medications, and Spinal Injections for Spinal Stenosis

-You can probably agree with this: The main goal is to relieve your pain and inflammation.
-Pain relievers such as acetaminophen (Tylenol) can control pain, but don't have any effect on inflammation.
+- Pain relievers such as acetaminophen (Tylenol) can control pain, but don't have any effect on inflammation.

-If you've taken over-the-counter medications but are still experiencing spinal stenosis pain, your doctor may recommend prescription medications to combat your pain.
+If you've taken over-the-counter medications but are still experiencing spinal stenosis-related pain, your doctor may recommend prescription medications to combat your pain.
 Prescription-strength NSAIDs are a common prescription medication used to control spinal stenosis pain.

 Corticosteroids can be especially helpful in treating pain that radiates down the back of your leg.
 Many people report almost immediate relief from the injections.
 But corticosteroids can have significant side effects.
 These are rare, but you should know and discuss the risks with your doctor.

-Potential side effects of corticosteroids include:
+Potential side effects of an epidural corticosteroid spinal injection include:

-- increased pain where you had the injection
+- Increased pain at the injection site(s)

-- weight gain
+- Weight gain

-- trouble sleeping
+- Difficulty sleeping

-- high blood sugar (more so for people with diabetes)
+- High blood sugar (more so for people with diabetes)

 After an epidural injection, call your doctor immediately if you:

-- have trouble controlling your bladder and/or bowels
+- Have trouble controlling your bladder and/or bowels

-- lose feeling and/or function in your arms or legs
+- Lose feeling and/or function in your arms or legs

-- have extreme pain that doesn't go away when you try typical pain-fighting measures (eg, over-the-counter medications)
+- Have extreme pain that doesn't go away when you try typical pain-fighting measures (eg, over-the-counter medications)

 Because of these potential serious side effects, most doctors limit the number of injections a patient receives.
 The actual number of injections a patient receives is determined by many factors.
 Be sure to talk through this issue with your doctor.